Bullying is behaviour from a person or group that's unwanted and makes you feel uncomfortable, including feeling:

 What your employer must do

-Your workplace should have a policy on bullying that says how it should be handled.
+Your organisation should have a policy on bullying that says how it should be handled.

 Even if there’s no policy, your employer has a legal duty of care to protect you while you’re at work.
 This includes dealing with bullying issues.

 If you have to leave your job because of severe bullying that your employer did nothing about, you might be able to make a claim to an employment tribunal for constructive dismissal.